phil-barrett/panel_meter_backpack/README.md

 # Panel Meter Backpacks

 Those cheap Chinese panel ammeters and voltmeters are nice additions to a project but often require some convoluted wiring.
-In addition, it appears that people are easily confused about the connections, the number of dead meter comments seem to indicate that.
+In addition, it appears that people are easily confused about the connections, the number of complaints about poor instructions and dead meters seem to indicate that.
  ![Two panel meters](https://github.com/phil-barrett/panel_ammeter_backpack/blob/main/RC139403_DxO_2048.jpg)

 I have been using them for a number of projects and evolved designs to make them easier to use.
 The AHA! moment came when I realized I could clip a PCB onto the back of the meter.
 They all seem to use exactly the same plastic bezel so I could standardize the openings in the PCB.